Narotam-Mishra/machine-learning-concepts/README.md

   * Log, square root, Box-Cox, etc.

+- Note :- If we plot Linear Regression model errors (i.e, actual - expected) graph, then it form a bell-shaped (normal) curve — most errors are small, few are large

 ### ✅ **C. Standardization (Z-score scaling)**

 * Important when using **Gradient Descent** or **Regularization**.